HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Introduction

-This formula requires that the scheduler has a strategy to align any two program paths such that the output agrees. $\mathit{fair}_{\pi} \land \mathit{fair}_{\pi'} $ ensures that both copies are scheduled infinitely many times (see \Cref{sec:examples2} for details).
-By surrounding the quantifier with $[\cdot]$, both games are resolved simultaneously (opposed to incrementally), so the strategies in both copies can collaborate.
+This formula requires that the scheduler has a strategy to align any two program paths such that the output agrees.
+The additional requirement $\mathit{fair}_{\pi} \land \mathit{fair}_{\pi'} $ ensures that both copies are scheduled infinitely many times (see \Cref{sec:examples2} for details).
+By surrounding the quantifier with $[\cdot]$, both paths are resolved simultaneously (instead of incrementally), so the strategies in both copies can collaborate.
 The program in \refFig{exProg} (with an added asynchronous scheduler) satisfies this \HyperATLS{} property.
+Any two paths in the original system can thus be aligned (by stuttering for any finite number of steps) such that the output agrees globally.

-This general style of asynchronous reasoning turns out to be remarkably effective: Verification is possible (decidable) for the full logic and the approach subsumes the largest known decidable fragment of a recent asynchronous extension of \HyperLTL{} \cite{BaumeisterCBFS21}. \demo
+This general style of asynchronous reasoning turns out to be remarkably effective: Verification is possible (decidable) for the full logic, and the approach subsumes the largest known decidable fragment of a recent asynchronous extension of \HyperLTL{} \cite{BaumeisterCBFS21}. \demo

 \paragraph{Model Checking}